 How to Do an Energy Audit of Your Home

-- Examine insulation.
+- Inspect insulation.
 If your home is older, it could mean your insulation is too.
 If you can see the joists, you likely need more insulation.

-- Check the ventilation.
-Make sure that all of your kitchen and bathroom exhaust fans are spinning properly, and inspect for evidence of rot or moisture.
+- Check ventilation.
+Ensure that all of your kitchen and bathroom exhaust fans are spinning properly, and look for evidence of rot or moisture.

 Contact Paniccia Heating & Cooling for a Professional Energy Audit